JPMorgan must face claims over home equity loans

 While investors have raised similar repurchase claims against banks in hundreds of other lawsuits, Crotty distinguished those cases, emphasizing that a bond insurer has "legally distinct interests" from investors generally.

-In January, New York State Supreme Court Justice Eileen Bransten ruled in favour of MBIA and Syncora in cases against Bank of America Corp's (BAC.N) Countrywide Financial unit.
+In January, New York State Supreme Court Justice Eileen Bransten ruled in favor of MBIA and Syncora in cases against Bank of America Corp's Countrywide Financial unit.

 She said an insurer seeking to recover losses on risky mortgage-backed securities it insured need show only that it was misled about the securities, not that misrepresentations caused its losses.
 Those rulings are being appealed.